Checked and free vowels

-In phonetics and phonology, checked vowels are those that commonly stand in a stressed closed syllable, while free vowels are those that can stand in either a stressed closed syllable or a stressed open syllable.
+In phonetics and phonology, checked vowels are those that commonly stand only in stressed closed syllables, while free vowels are those that can stand in either a stressed closed syllable or a stressed open syllable.

-Usage
+Terminology

 The terms checked vowel and free vowel originated in English phonetics and phonology; they are seldom used for the description of other languages, even though a distinction between vowels that usually have to be followed by a consonant and other vowels is common in most Germanic languages.

+Tenseness

-The terms checked vowel and free vowel correspond closely to the terms lax vowel and tense vowel, respectively, but linguists often prefer to use the terms checked and free, as there is no clear-cut phonetic definition of vowel tenseness, and, because by most given definitions of tenseness, /ɔː/ and /ɑː/ are considered lax—even though they behave in American and British English as free vowels.
+The terms checked vowel and free vowel correspond closely to the terms lax vowel and tense vowel, respectively, but linguists often prefer to use the terms checked and free, as there is no clear-cut phonetic definition of vowel tenseness, and, because by most given definitions of tenseness, /ɔː/ and /ɑː/ are considered lax—even though they behave in American and British English as free vowels (see § Examples in English).

+Spelling

-The term checked vowel is also useful in the description of English spelling.
-As free written vowels a, e, i, o, u correspond to the spoken vowels /eɪ/, /iː/, /aɪ/, /oʊ/, /uː/; as checked vowels a, e, i, o, u correspond to /æ/, /ɛ/, /ɪ/, /ɒ/, /ʊ/.
-In spelling free and checked vowels are often called long and short, based on their historical pronunciation, though nowadays some or all of the free vowels are diphthongs, depending on the dialect, not long vowels as such.
-Written consonant doubling often shows the vowel is checked; the i of dinner corresponds to checked /ɪ/ because of the double consonants nn; the i of diner corresponds to free /aɪ/ because of the single consonant n.
-This, however, interferes with the differences in doubling rules between American and British styles of spelling.
-Similarly, an "e" following a single consonant at the end of a word often indicates that the preceding vowel is free where it would otherwise be checked; for example, the a of tap corresponding to /æ/ whereas that in tape corresponds to /eɪ/.
+The terms are also useful in the description of English spelling.
+The free written vowels a, e, i, o, u correspond to the spoken vowels /eɪ/, /iː/, /aɪ/, /oʊ/, /uː/; while checked a, e, i, o, u correspond to /æ/, /ɛ/, /ɪ/, /ɒ/, /ʊ/.
+In spelling, free and checked vowels are often referred to as long and short, respectively, based on their historical pronunciation and perceived length; however, nowadays some or all of the free vowels are diphthongs, depending on the dialect, not necessarily pure long vowels in the phonetic sense (i.e. lengthened monophthongs).

+Written consonant doubling often shows the vowel is checked: the i of dinner corresponds to checked /ɪ/, as indicated by the doubled consonants nn, whereas the i of diner corresponds to free /aɪ/, as indicated by the single consonant n.
+However, there are some exceptions to this rule due to the differences in doubling rules between American and British styles of spelling, primarily for words ending with l modified by a suffix (e.g. traveling, canceled vs. travelling, cancelled).
+Similarly, an e following a single consonant at the end of a word (commonly referred to as a silent e) often indicates that the preceding vowel is free where it would otherwise be checked; for example, the a of tap corresponding to /æ/, whereas the a in tape corresponds to /eɪ/.

+Other uses

+The term checked vowels has been used to refer to the kind of very short glottalized vowels heard in the Zapotecan languages of Oaxaca, Mexico, which contrast with laryngealized vowels.
+Similarly, the term has also been used to refer to a short vowel followed by a glottal stop in the Mixe languages, which have a distinction between two kinds of glottalized syllable nuclei: checked ones, with the glottal stop after a short vowel for one type, and nuclei with rearticulated vowels, a long vowel with a glottal stop in the middle for the other type.

+In English

 Checked vowels

-Checked vowels is also used to refer to the kind of very short glottalized vowels heard in the Zapotecan languages of Oaxaca, Mexico, that contrast with laryngealized vowels.
-The term checked vowel is also used to refer to a short vowel followed by a glottal stop in Mixe, which has a distinction between two kinds of glottalized syllable nuclei: checked ones, with the glottal stop after a short vowel, and nuclei with rearticulated vowels, a long vowel with a glottal stop in the middle.

-In English, the checked vowels are the following:
+The checked vowels in English are the following: